backstage/backstage/docs/features/kubernetes/configuration.md

 [GKE][1].
 It will configure the Kubernetes backend plugin to make requests to clusters running within a Google Cloud project.

-This plugin will use the `google` authentication mechanism.
+This cluster locator method will use the `google` authentication mechanism.

+The Google Cloud service account to use can be configured through the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+Consult the [Google Cloud docs][2] for more information.

 For example: